martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 not wish to terminate the connection MAY either send relevant errors on any stream which references the failing certificate in question or process the requests as unauthenticated and provide error information at the HTTP semantic layer.

-# Indicating Support for Reactive Certificate Authentication {#setting}
+# Indicating Support for HTTP-Layer Certificate Authentication {#setting}

-Clients that support reactive certificate authentication indicate this using the HTTP/2 `SETTINGS_REACTIVE_AUTH` (0xSETTING-TBD) setting.
+Clients that support HTTP-layer certificate authentication indicate this using the HTTP/2 `SETTINGS_HTTP_CERT_AUTH` (0xSETTING-TBD) setting.

-The initial value for the `SETTINGS_REACTIVE_AUTH` setting is 0, indicating that the client does not support reactive certificate authentication.
-A client sets the `SETTINGS_REACTIVE_AUTH` setting to a value of 1 to indicate support for reactive certificate authentication as defined in this document.
+The initial value for the `SETTINGS_HTTP_CERT_AUTH` setting is 0, indicating that the client does not support reactive certificate authentication.
+A client sets the `SETTINGS_HTTP_CERT_AUTH` setting to a value of 1 to indicate support for HTTP-layer certificate authentication as defined in this document.
 Any value other than 0 or 1 MUST be treated as a connection error (Section 5.4.1 of [RFC7540]) of type `PROTOCOL_ERROR`.